 How to Provide Real-Time Captions for Deaf and Hard-of-Hearing Attendees

 Making your events accessible to deaf and hard-of-hearing attendees is not just a legal requirement in many cases—it's a crucial step toward creating an inclusive environment.
-Real-time captions can significantly enhance the experience for these attendees, ensuring they don't miss out on important information.
-This guide will walk you through the process of implementing real-time captions using Hope Translator.
+Real-time captions and live transcription can significantly enhance the experience for these attendees, ensuring they don't miss out on important information.
+This guide will walk you through the process of implementing real-time captions using Hope Translator's live transcription capabilities.

 Why Real-Time Captions Matter